The Ultimate In Birding Tours

 We will also have our first chances for King (or Blue-breasted) Quail, Common Buttonquail and the ever-dwindling Yellow-breasted Bunting.

-Afterwards, we will travel to Siem Reap, situated close to the vast Tonle Sap lake, for a three nights stay.
+Afterwards, we will travel to Siem Reap, situated close to the vast Tonle Sap lake, for a three-night stay.

 Setting off from the shore of this huge lake, we will first pass a floating village before crossing the lake, accompanied by hundreds of Whiskered Terns and occasionally a few Brown-headed Gulls.

-Once near to the colonies we will switch to smaller boats and proceed up small side channels to some observation platforms where we will soon be amazed by the sheer quantity of birds, as thousands of cormorants, pelicans, storks and herons are constantly in view!
+Once near the colonies, we will switch to smaller boats and proceed up small side channels to some observation platforms, where we will soon be amazed by the sheer quantity of birds, as thousands of cormorants, pelicans, storks and herons are constantly in view!

 Raptors are also in evidence: the stately Grey-headed Fish Eagle is frequently encountered and we might also encounter Western Osprey and Brahminy Kite.
 Common Kingfishers and attractive Black-capped Kingfishers are sometimes seen along the channels and in the waterside vegetation, we may well encounter species such as Yellow and Cinnamon Bitterns, Common Moorhen, Bronze-winged Jacana, Greater Coucal, Green-billed Malkoha, Black-browed and Oriental Reed Warblers, Pallas’s Grasshopper (or Rusty-rumped) Warbler (common by voice but often hard to see) and Ornate Sunbird.